-- 1. If one of the authorities referred to in Article 11 has reason to suspect that: - (a) a wine being or having been traded between the Former Yugoslav Republic of Macedonia and the Community does not comply with this Agreement or with provisions laid down in the laws and regulations of the Contracting Parties, and - (b) this non-compliance is of particular interest to the other Contracting Party and could result in administrative measures and/or legal proceedings being taken, it shall immediately inform the Commission and the relevant authority or authorities of the other Party.
+- 1. If one of the authorities referred to in Article 11 has reason to suspect that: - (a) a wine being or having been traded between Croatia and the Community, does not comply with this Agreement or with provisions laid down in the laws and regulations of the Contracting Parties, and - (b) this non-compliance is of particular interest to the other Contracting Party and could result in administrative measures and/or legal proceedings being taken, it shall immediately inform the Commission and the relevant authority or authorities of the other Party.